LeFl0w/ALGOSUP_POC/Readme.md

 - It includes a 2D view of used BEL inside the FPGA, the routes used by each signals.
 - Student can navigate (zoom, move) inside the 2D view.
 - Student can select one of the preloaded application examples.
-- It implements a play button to run the application (thus see how every signals proppagate in the FPGA) at a different reducing factors speed (x1, x2, x4...)
+- It implements a play button to run the application (thus see how every signals propagate in the FPGA) at a different reducing factors speed (x1, x2, x4...) . ou can also implement a step butotn
 - It implements a pause/resume button.

 ### 3. Interface for the backend side (teacher use)
 - Teacher will provide verilog application and a verilog tesbench.
 The backend will create the necessary data to be loaded by the webserver for the webpage.
+This step might be very diffult to achieve, therefore the definition of an intermediary pivot file format

 ## Expected Deliverables
 - Source code on a GIT repository